hughbuntu/RESTbaby/README.md

 # restbaby
 # An example, minimal REST API

+## Explanation

+This is a template to rapidly implement a simple rest interface with two files.

+api.php contains the rest interface itself

+data.php contains whatever functionality is required, in this example, a Fibonacci number is returned

+This template should make quick work of returning a result for a single input.
+For multiple inputs, it will start to require more work, and a fancier solution may be desirable.

+## Test Code

+The test.php module is a copy of api.php with the input hardwired.
+In this case, the input is 9 and the result should be 34.
+More involved tests can be easily constructed by adding code to iterate through various values.

+Run the test module as follows:

+hughbuntu$ php test.php

 ## Deploy

 Set up an Apache 2 server with php installed.
 This was developed and tested on an Apache 2.4 server with php 5.
 O/S distro Xubuntu v.
 16.04.
 All installed with apt-get.
 In my installation, the server IP address is 192.168.77.72, used in the examples below.